Social impact of the COVID-19 pandemic in the Republic of Ireland: Religion

+In the Church of Ireland, the Archbishop of Dublin and Bishop of Glendalough of the United Diocese of Dublin and Glendalough Most Reverend Michael Jackson issued "A Prayer in the Time of the Coronavirus".
+In some parishes, when permitted, the celebration of Holy Communion continued with the use of individual cups rather than a shared chalice.

 Sport

 The COVID-19 pandemic has had a significant impact on the conduct of sports, affecting both competitive sports leagues and tournaments and recreational sports.

 In March 2021, eir Sport's owner Eir announced it would not be bidding for the rights to sports events, as the closure of pubs in particular had made its business model difficult to sustain.
 However, eir Sport did vow to see out their existing contracts, including showing games from the 2021 National Hurling League and 2021 National Football League.